amunkharel/ScrabbleWithSolver/README.md

 12) Tile- Tile consists of letter and its score<br>
 13) Trie- Trie Data Structure stores the words of the dictionary, which can accessed later in tremendous speed. <br>

+### Algorithm and Data Structure

+1) Trie was the major data structure in the game to check to see if a word is valid or not.
+For wild card, it also generated list of valid words. <br>
+2)  I read a research paper on world's fastest scrabble that will be referenced below to get access to the algorithm. <br>

+## Known Bugs and Feature Requests
+Before writing this section, I would like to inform the reader that the game has not been tested extensively.
+I tried my best and probably tested it more times than I can remember but it might still not be enough due to the complexity of the game logic.
+1) Like I said before, the console word solver does not exit cleanly because I have never done standard input prior to this project and I had to change it from file reader to input reader in the last moment.
+Also, '@', '!' are characters used as word multipliers instead of string. <br>
+2) My console solver solved all the 4 boards but only 3/4 boards gave the correct word output from the 'example_input.txt' file because I was not able to code up entire algorithm from the research paper.
+I could not make letter permutations for words between a letter to solve the board due to lack of time.
+If I am given an extra week, I can make this game that solves all the boards perfectly.
+However, it is accurate most of the time <br>
+3) The game runs flawlessly in the GUI but the game end is created without following criteria of the 'Game Rules'.
+The game ends simply when bag has less than 7 tiles and declares the winner.
+This was also done due to lack of enough time.
+All the other requirement given by Brooke has been followed.